barryceelen/SublimeClaude/README.md

 ![Claude Chat View](https://raw.githubusercontent.com/barryceelen/Claudette/main/screenshot.png "Ask Claude")

-A [Sublime Text](http://www.sublimetext.com) package that integrates the Anthropic Claude API into your editor.
+A [Sublime Text](http://www.sublimetext.com) package that integrates the Anthropic Claude AI API into your editor.

 Type "Ask Question" in the command palette or find the *Claudette > Ask Question* item in the *Tools* menu to ask a question.
 Any selected text in the current file will be sent along to the Anthropic Claude API.
 Note that a Claude API key is required.